La Rochefoucauld, Charente: Other features

 In the village is a classic car dealership which is open to the public 365 days of the year and is decorated with motoring memorabilia, functioning essentially as a free-to-enter motor museum.

-In the Rivieres District, there is a large supermarket, pharmacy, vets, petrol station.
+In the Rivieres District, there is a large supermarket, pharmacy, vets, and petrol station.

-In the old part of town is an "Abbey", public toilets and nearby shopping streets.
-On the outskirts is a small chocolatier factory and shop.
+In the old part of town is an "Abbey", public toilets, and nearby shopping streets.
+On the outskirts is a small chocolate factory and shop.